This site uses affiliate links and I may earn a commission at no extra cost to you.

 Enter your email & get this sent to your inbox!
 Plus you’ll get great new recipes from us every week!

-Is using a Microwave to cook safe?
+Is Using a Microwave to Cook Safe?

 How to Microwave Sweet Potatoes

 It’s simple to microwave a sweet potato.
 There are no special tools or ingredients required.
 For this recipe, we are using 1 medium-sized potato.
-Allow me to walk you through the process of making a soft and moist sweet potato.
+Allow me to walk you through the process of making a soft and tender sweet potato.

 sweet potato being put in microwave